Skip to main content

 5. Think about how big your house is

-The number of ‘zones’ a thermostat allows will vary, from 3 to over thirty.
-Think about how many different zones you’d want for your home.
+Different thermostats will allow a different number of 'zones', from 3 to over thirty.
+Think about how many different zones you’d want.
 You may also have to buy a separate control for each room, putting up the cost of your smart heating, so consider this before deciding.

 6. Identify any other features you might want